DevOps-Geeks-UA/.github/README.md

-# .github
+# Ukrainian DevOps Geeks Community

-Ukrainian DevOps Community
+## We are the people!